 TAFE (NSW) Diploma of Hydraulic Services Design

-Individuals considering a career in Hydraulic Engineering are encouraged to undertake a Diploma of Hydraulic Services Design conducted by an accredited training institution.
-TAFE (NSW) will be running the Diploma course from July 2020.
-As of April 2020, it is the understanding of the HCAA that this is the only RTO that will be offering the course.
+Individuals considering a career in Hydraulic Consulting are encouraged to undertake a Diploma of Hydraulic Services Design conducted by an accredited training institution.
+TAFE (NSW) will be running the Diploma course from Term 4, 2020.
+As of July 2020, it is the understanding of the HCAA that this is the only RTO that will be offering the course.

 Click here to view course duration and fee structure information on the Australian Government MySkills website.